Ada-Developers-Academy/core-unit-3/react-components/hello-world.md

 ## Format

-To jump into front-end development with React, we will create a Hello, World app.
+To jump into front-end development with React, we will create a Hello, World! app.

 We'll take the following steps: